 As a Recording Connection student, you will be taking our course one-on-one in private sessions, and doing lab work.
-But the good news is you will also be given the opportunity to do internship work while you apprentice (extern).
-These two taken together, apprenticing and interning, allow you to learn the trade as you “pay your dues” and make connections in the studio.
+But the good news is you will also be given the opportunity to do internship work while you extern.
+These two taken together, externing and interning, allow you to learn the trade as you “pay your dues” and make connections in the studio.

 How many lessons are in your course?